Eye-Tracking-while-Reading: A Living Survey of Datasets with Open Library Support: Eye-tracking-while-reading corpus review

 \subsection{Turkish}

-TURead is a Turkish dataset that contains data from 196 participants reading 192 stimuli sentences.
-Some of the stimuli span more than one sentence.
-The sentences are constructed around different target words \citep{Acartrk2023}.
+TURead is a Turkish dataset that contains data from 196 participants reading 192 stimulus sentences of which few span more than one sentence.
+The sentences are constructed around different target words \citep{acarturk2024TUReadEyeMovement}.
 See Table~\ref{tab:turkish} for more information.

-Furthermore, MECO L1 contains a Turkish subset as specified in Section~\ref{sec:multilingual}.
+Furthermore, MECO L1 $1^{st}$ and $2^{nd}$ waves contain a Turkish subset as specified in Section~\ref{sec:multilingual}.